 During take 5 breathing, children concentrate on taking five slow breaths in through their nose and out through their mouths.
 Children may need to practice this first as they may be mouth breathing.
 If you notice that your child finds breathing through their nose a challenge, invite them to imagine they are smelling a beautiful flower or their favourite food as they breathe in, and then to breathe out with a big sigh.
 (Breathing in and smelling a beautiful smell and breathing out with a sigh because it smelt so good.)
 At the same time as breathing, children will focus on the action of tracing up and down the fingers of one hand and the gentle sensations this creates.
 Here is how it works:

-Five Steps to Feeling Calm (use this as a guide to teaching your children)
+Five Steps to Feeling Calm (use this as a guide to teach your child)

 - Spread your hand and stretch your fingers out like a star.
 You can choose your left hand or your right hand.
 Pretend the pointer finger of your other hand is a pencil and imagine you are going to trace around the outline of your hand and fingers.